America Reads Youth Mentoring Program

-If you need a different type of volunteer experience for your class assignment, contact the Office of Service-Learning and Volunteer Programs for assistance or visit us on the ground floor of Commonwealth Hall at the "Student Health Services" entrance to the building.
+If you need a different type of volunteer experience for your class assignment, contact the Center for Civic Engagement and Social Impact for assistance or visit us on the ground floor of Commonwealth Hall at the "Student Health Services" entrance to the building.

 Absolutely not!
 The America Reads Youth Mentoring Program is open to any student with a passion for helping youth in our community.

-No way!
-We partner with six different agencies within Chester County and the majority of our partners are within walking distance to campus.
+Nope!
+We partner with six different agencies within Chester County and some of our partners are within walking distance to campus.
 When you have your interview with the Program Coordinator, your transportation needs will be discussed when determining site placement.

 Click on each image to learn more about our community partners!

 Charles A. Melton Center: New Directions